-- 1. Each instructor will have the following options with regards to writing quizzes: writing on line from a location and computer of their choice; writing in a classroom with their own device invigilated by the instructor, or writing the quiz on paper.
+- 1. Exams will be written in a computer lab at the college.
 The course instructor will provide information related to where the student is to write the quiz. - 2.
-If quizzes are written from a location and computer of their choice, these are not open book exams.
+These are not open book exams.
 The quiz is to have been studied for prior to the quiz or exam date and is to be completed independently: that is by oneself, not in collaboration with or in the company of another person or persons.
 No photos of quiz questions are to be taken via phones. - 3.
 Midterm and Final exams will be invigilated by the instructor.
-The time and place can be found in the course syllabi.
-Students may be required to provide their own devices for these exams.
+The time and place can be found in the course syllabi or timetable. . - 4.
+Once the quiz/exam has started, the student will submit their answers immediately prior to going on to the next question.

-- 4. Students who are writing from a location and computer of their choice are responsible for discussing any computer/internet issues with the instructor at least two days prior to the exam date listed in the course timetable. - 5.
-Once the quiz/exam has started, the student will submit their answers immediately prior to going on to the next question. - 6.
-Time for all quizzes and exams will be strictly adhered to.
-For example if a quiz is 30 minutes, the quiz will be open for exactly 30 minutes. - 7.
+- 5. Time for all quizzes and exams will be strictly adhered to.
+For example if a quiz is 30 minutes, the quiz will be open for exactly 30 minutes. - 6.
 No grades will be released until the instructor has had time to review the quiz/exam stats.
 Once the review has been done, the marks will be released.
-Review of the quiz/exam questions in class will be done at the instructor's discretion. - 8.
-If any problem arises during the taking of the quiz/exam, the student is to contact the instructor immediately at the time of the issue. - 9.
+Review of the quiz/exam questions in class will be done at the instructor's discretion. - 7.
+If any problem arises during the taking of the quiz/exam, the student is to notify the instructor immediately at the time of the issue. - 8.
 It is the responsibility of each student to be familiar with the contents of the Student Code of Conduct.
 It is mandatory that all students sign a form identifying they have read/or are familiar with the Student Code of Conduct.